 21When we came to the lodging place we opened our sacks, and behold, each man’s money was in the mouth of his sack, our money in full weight.
 We have brought it back in our hand.

 22We have brought down other money in our hand to buy food.
 We do not know who put our money in our sacks.”

 23He said, “Peace be to you, do not be afraid.
 Your God and the God of your father has given you treasure in your sacks.
 I received your money.”
 He brought Simeon out to them.

 24The man brought the men into Joseph’s house and gave them water, and they washed their feet.
 He gave their donkeys fodder.

 25They prepared the present for Joseph’s coming at noon, for they heard that they should eat bread there.

-26When Joseph came home, they brought him the present that was in their hand into the house and bowed themselves down to him to the earth.
+26When Joseph came home, they brought him the present that was in their hand into the house and bowed down to the ground before him.

 29He lifted up his eyes and saw Benjamin his brother, his mother’s son, and said, “Is this your youngest brother, of whom you spoke to me?”
 He said, “God be gracious to you, my son.”

 30Joseph hurried, for his heart yearned over his brother, and he sought a place to weep.
 He entered into his room and wept there.